owncloud-archive/documentation/admin_manual/configuration_server/occ_command.rst

 ^^^^^^^^^^^^^^^^^^^^^

 This command syncs users stored in external backend services, such as _LDAP_, _Shibboleth_, and _Samba_, with ownCloud’s internal user database.
+But, it’s not essential to run it regularly, unless you have a large number of users who’s account properties have changed in a backend outside of ownCloud.
+When run, it will pick up changes from alternative user backends, such as LDAP where properties like ``cn`` or ``display name`` have changed.

 .. note::
    It’s also `one of the commands`_ that you should run on a regular basis to ensure that your ownCloud installation is running optimally.

-It’s not essential to run it regularly, unless you have a large number of users who’s account properties.
-Specifically, the job picks up changes from alternative user backends, such as LDAP where properties like ``cn`` or ``display name`` have changed.

 Below are examples of how to use the command with an *LDAP*, *Samba*, and *Shibboleth* backend.